-Designed to unlock the Cat Mate's Elite Microchip Cat Flap and Elite I.D.
+Designed exclusively for use with the Cat Mate Elite Super Selective Microchip & I.D.
+Disc Cat Flap or the Cat Mate Elite Super Selective I.D.
 Disc Cat Flap.

 My cats, Jack and Mark, took to the automatic door quite well, but Mark's break-away collar came up missing a while back.
 I thought I'd never see it again, but by sheer luck I found it half way down a two-hundred yard long gravel driveway.
 I learned a couple of things.
 1. Might be a good idea to have a spare ID Disc.
 2. Don't just loop the collar through the ring.
 Hook them together so they can't separate.
 I got lucky.
 They came apart but landed within inches of each other.

 Would recommend this for a cat that has a chip.
 Otherwise, look at the cheaper model.
 Also experiment with the door.
 Two things don't make sense per the instructions: 1- why do you have to use the batteries when in the training mode, 2- why do you have to program the training mode, since it doesn't stay in training mode indefinitely, if that's what you want.
 Answer is you don't have to; but that'snot what the manual states, nor what the help desk states.
 Lastly, why do you have to separately purchase the disks in this model, when two come with the cheaper model.
 If your cat has a chip, get this one, if it doesn't, get the cheaper one, or ask them to throw in one for no charge.